GET READY TO EXPLORE

 Interested in flowers of a different kind?
 The fruit trees in the Whitman Tropical Fruit Pavilion may be just what you’re looking for!

 This section of the botanical garden houses some of the world’s most exotic fruit trees.
-To step into these gardens is to step into the tropics, where guests are able to view, feel and even taste some of the most exotic tropical fruits around, all without leaving Miami!
+To step into this edible garden is to step into the tropics, where guests are able to view, feel and even taste some of the most exotic tropical fruits around, all without leaving Miami!

-These three popular exhibits are all adjacent on the map, but at times may feel worlds away due to the distinctive plant life on display in each.
+These three popular exhibits are all adjacent on the map, but at times may feel worlds away due to the distinctive plant life on display in each, including flowering trees, vines, and exotic species that thrive in our tropical climate.

 Twelve acres of more than 700 species of tropical flowering trees call the Tropical Flowering Tree Arboretum home.
 These flowering trees have been collected from all tropical regions of the world, but positively thrive here in our Miami gardens under the care of our master horticulture team.